iamcharankumar/bitbucket_github_migration/README.md

 `git filter-repo` is more powerful but way more picky and resource-hungry.
 My repo was simply too large.

 BFG handled it cleanly once run with proper Java.

+**Finally, the test automation repo migration was completed nice and clean, moving from Bitbucket to GitHub!**